-Depending on where the nervous system is affected, paraneoplastic syndromes can cause problems with muscle movement or coordination, sensory perception, memory or thinking skills, or even sleep.
+Depending on where the nervous system is affected, paraneoplastic syndromes can affect muscle movement, coordination, sensory perception, memory, thinking skills or even sleep.

-Sometimes the injury to the nervous system is reversible with therapy directed toward the cancer and the immune system.
-However, these diseases can also rapidly result in severe damage to the nervous system that can't be reversed.
+Sometimes the injury to the nervous system can be reversed with therapy directed toward the cancer and the immune system.
+But sometimes paraneoplastic syndromes can result in permanent damage to the nervous system.

-Regardless, treatment of the underlying cancer and other interventions may prevent further damage, improve symptoms and give you a better quality of life.
+Treating the cancer and other therapies may prevent further damage and improve symptoms and quality of life.

-Signs and symptoms of paraneoplastic syndromes of the nervous system can develop relatively quickly, often over days to weeks.
-Signs and symptoms of paraneoplastic syndromes of the nervous system often begin even before a cancer is diagnosed.
+Symptoms of paraneoplastic syndromes of the nervous system can develop relatively quickly, often over days to weeks.
+They often begin even before a cancer is diagnosed.

 Types of paraneoplastic syndromes

 Examples of paraneoplastic syndromes of the nervous system include: